Nivalyx/osu-wiki/wiki/osu!stream/Song_List/en.md

 Price: **Free**

-This song pack features two variety songs that come free of charge by musicians haru☆ and Garbled Waves.
+This song pack features two variety songs that come free of charge by haru☆ and Garbled Waves.

 | Song | Mapper | Difficulty Rating |
 | :-- | :-- | :-- |